csteinmetz1/auraloss/README.md

         <td><a href=https://arxiv.org/abs/1911.08922>Wright & Välimäki, 2019</a></td>
     </tr>
 </table>

+## Examples

+Currently we include an example using a set of the loss functions to train a TCN for modeling an analog dynamic range compressor.
+For details please refer to the details in [`examples/compressor`](examples/compressor).
+We provide pre-trained models, evaluation scripts to compute the metrics in the [paper](https://www.christiansteinmetz.com/s/DMRN15__auraloss__Audio_focused_loss_functions_in_PyTorch.pdf), as well as scripts to retrain models.

+# Development

+Note that a few losses have yet to be implemented (SDR, SI-SDR), but they will be coming soon.
+Additionally, we currently have no tests, but those will also be coming soon, so use caution at the moment.
+Future loss functions to be included will target neural network based perceptual losses, which tend to be a bit more sophisticated than those we have included so far.

+If you are interested in adding a loss function please make a pull request.

 # Cite
 If you use this code in your work please consider citing us.